Particulate: Feed-Forward 3D Object Articulation: Method

 \subsection{Problem Definition}

-Given a 3D mesh $\mathcal{M}=(V, F)$ with vertices $V$ and faces $F$, our goal is to predict its (partly rigid) \emph{articulated structure} $\mathcal{A}$, which specifies (1) the segmentation $S$ of the mesh faces $F$ into multiple articulated parts; (2) the kinematic tree $K$ of part hierarchy; and (3) the constrained rigid motion $M$ of each part.
-Formally, $\mathcal{A}$ is a $4$-tuple $(P, S, K, M)$, where $P\in \mathbb{N}$ is the number of parts. $ S: [|F|] \to [P] $ assigns each face to a part, segmenting the mesh $\mathcal{M}$ into $P$ articulated parts\footnote{Note $[n] \coloneq \{1, 2, \dots, n\}$ is the set of positive integers up to $n$.}.
+Given a 3D mesh $\mathcal{M}=(V, F)$ with vertices $V$ and faces $F$, our goal is to predict its (partly rigid) \emph{articulated structure} $\mathcal{A}$.
+This specifies (1) the segmentation $S$ of the mesh faces $F$ into multiple articulated parts; (2) the kinematic tree $K$ of the parts; and (3) the rigid motion constraints $M$ of the joints.
+Formally, $\mathcal{A}$ is a $4$-tuple $(P, S, K, M)$, where $P\in \mathbb{N}$ is the number of parts and $ S: [|F|] \to [P] $ assigns each face to a part, segmenting the mesh $\mathcal{M}$ into $P$ articulated parts\footnote{Note $[n] \coloneq \{1, 2, \dots, n\}$ is the set of positive integers up to $n$.}.
 The kinematic tree $K$ is a collection of edges $K\subseteq [P]\times [P]$.
-While kinematic trees are undirected by default, for most everyday objects, it is possible and convenient to define a base part (\eg, the casing for a microwave).
+While kinematic trees are undirected by default, for most objects, it is possible and convenient to define a base part (\eg, the casing for a microwave).
 We can then orient the edges from the base part outward.
 With this, $(p, c) \in K$ indicates a joint connecting part $c$ with its parent part $p$.
 We assume a single base part $b$ for each object, and hence $K$ forms an arborescence rooted at $b$.